(ADVOCACY AND LEGAL SKILLS - 2085)

 (BANKRUPTCY LAW - 2040)

 This practice-oriented course will examine how to draft documents such as agreements pertaining to cash collateral, loans, asset purchases, disclosure statements, reorganization plans and post-petition loans.
-Pre-requisite for J.D. students: CREDITORS' RIGHTS
+Pre-requisite for J.D. students: CREDITORS' RIGHTS or BUSINESS BANKRUPTCY REORGANIZATIONS.

 (ADVOCACY AND LEGAL SKILLS - 8000)